Cranberry Sangria is a refreshing holiday sangria with fruity red wine, fresh cranberries and warm cinnamon spice. It’s perfect for entertaining!

 How to make this recipe

-• Slice your fruit and muddle it into the bottom of your serving pitcher.
+1. Slice the apples and (1) of the oranges.
+Place in a large pitcher and muddle the fruit.
 Note that I did not muddle the fresh cranberries as they’re quite tart.

-• Once you muddle the fruit, add the cranberries, juices, cointreau or brandy, granulated sugar, cinnamon sticks and red wine, and stir until well combined.
+2. Juice the remaining orange and place the juice in the pitcher, along with the cranberries, cranberry juice, brandy, granulated sugar, cinnamon sticks and red wine, and stir until well combined.

 Bear in mind that whatever type of wine you choose, it should be of drinkable quality.
 You shouldn’t use an expensive bottle as it will get lost in the other ingredients, but it should be a bottle of wine that you enjoy drinking.